dewey/ScreenUpload/README.md

 # Installation

-Make sure you have Node.JS and NPM installed.
+Make sure you have Node.JS (0.10.x for now) and NPM installed.
+If you are on a Mac and you want to use the notification center integration install [terminal-notifier](https://github.com/alloy/terminal-notifier).
+The recommended way is to do that with the help of homebrew.

 **Clone the repository**